 It is recommended that evidence of CPD claims be kept for a period of three years.

-The revised Registration Standard will require the College to report the CPD compliance of program participants to the Medical Board of Australia or the Medical Council of New Zealand by 30 June of the following year.
+The College is required to report the CPD compliance of program participants to the Medical Board of Australia or the Medical Council of New Zealand by 30 June of the following year.

 New Fellows